ZhongLIFR/AutoGAD2024/README.md

 # Towards Automated Self-Supervised Learning for Truly Unsupervised Graph Anomaly Detection

-Paper accepted by DAMI/DMKD (Data Mining and Knowledge Discovery journal) for publication (June 2025);
+Paper accepted by DMKD (Data Mining and Knowledge Discovery journal) for publication (June 2025);

 This paper is also accepted by AAAI 2026 journal track for presentation (November 2025).